Alessandro Noselli: Sassuolo

-Noselli joined second division newcomer Sassuolo in August 2008 for undisclosed fee, wearing no.18.
+Noselli joined second division newcomer Sassuolo in August 2008 for an undisclosed fee, wearing no.18.
 Noselli also re-joined former team-mate Nicola Donazzan.
 Noselli scored an impressive 16 Serie B goals, his career high.
-His attacking partners, Riccardo Zampagna, Gaetano Masucci, Horacio Erpen, scored 11 goals, 4 goals and 3 goals respectively.
-Noselli also made Sanmarinese internationals Andy Selva became his backup.
+His attacking partners, Riccardo Zampagna, Gaetano Masucci, and Horacio Erpen, scored 11 goals, 4 goals and 3 goals respectively.
+Noselli also made Sanmarinese international Andy Selva his backup.

 Coach Stefano Pioli used either 4–3–3 formation or 4–3–1–2 formation in 2009–10 Serie B. Noselli was the team top-scorer again with 18 goals.
 In the playoffs Noselli lost to Torino again.
 Coach used Quadrini – Martinetti – Noselli (Zampagna) in the formation against Turin.

-Noselli lost his starting place in 2010–11 Serie B. Neither Masucci nor Noselli were the favourite of the coach.
-Noselli only made 14 starts in half-season.
-Daniele Arrigoni (and later Angelo Gregucci) used Martinetti and Quadrini as the starting forwards, plus Masucci and Noselli compete the last place.
-In January 2011 Masucci left the club and Noselli did not play any more game for the club, (due to injury), instead Salvatore Bruno entered the starting XI.
+Noselli lost his starting place in 2010–11 Serie B. Neither Masucci nor Noselli was the favourite of the coach.
+Noselli only made 14 starts in the half-season.
+Daniele Arrigoni (and later Angelo Gregucci) used Martinetti and Quadrini as the starting forwards, plus Masucci and Noselli competed in the last place.
+In January 2011 Masucci left the club and Noselli did not play any more games for the club, (due to injury), instead Salvatore Bruno entered the starting XI.
 Under care-taker Paolo Mandelli, the coach used 4–4–2 formation, with Andrea Catellani as right winger.

 Noselli did not enter the starting XI either under new coach Fulvio Pea.
 Pea used 3–5–2 formation.
-Noselli also injured in November.
+Noselli was also injured in November.

 New York Cosmos

-Noselli signed for NASL club New York Cosmos on 17 July 2013.
+Noselli signed with NASL club New York Cosmos on 17 July 2013.

 International career

-Noselli represented Italy internationally at youth level.
+Noselli represented Italy internationally at the youth level.
 He was capped for the Italy U-16 team in friendlies to prepare for the team's 1997 UEFA European Under-16 Football Championship qualification campaign.
 However Noselli failed to play in the qualifier.